clementchadebec/benchmark_VAE/README.md

 ... )
 ```

-See this [example script](https://github.com/clementchadebec/benchmark_VAE/blob/main/examples/scripts/distributed_training.py) that defines a multi-gpu VQVAE training.
-Be carefull, the way the distributed environnement variables (`world_size`, `rank` ...) are recovered may be specific to the cluster and launcher you use.
+See this [example script](https://github.com/clementchadebec/benchmark_VAE/blob/main/examples/scripts/distributed_training_imagenet.py) that defines a multi-gpu VQVAE training on ImageNet dataset.
+Please note that the way the distributed environnement variables (`world_size`, `rank` ...) are recovered may be specific to the cluster and launcher you use.

 ### Benchmark